MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Configure-AD-FS-Extranet-Lockout-Protection.md

 # AD FS Extranet Lockout and Extranet Smart Lockout

-# Overview

 >Applies To: Windows Server 2016, Windows Server 2012 R2

-In AD FS on Windows Server 2012 R2, we introduced a security feature called **Extranet Lockout**.
-With this feature, AD FS will "stop" authenticating the "malicious" user account from outside for a period of time.
+In AD FS on Windows Server 2012 R2, we introduced a security feature called **Extranet Soft Lockout**.
+With this feature, AD FS stops authenticating users from the extranet for a period of time.
 This prevents your user accounts from being locked out in Active Directory.
 In addition to protecting your users from an AD account lockout, AD FS extranet lockout also protects against brute force password guessing attacks.

 In June 2018, AD FS on Windows Server 2016 introduced **Extranet Smart Lockout (ESL)**.
 ESL enables AD FS to differentiate between sign-in attempts that look like they're from the valid user and sign-ins from what may be an attacker.
 As a result, AD FS can lock out attackers while letting valid users continue to use their accounts.
 This prevents denial-of-service on the user and protects against targeted attacks such as "password-spray" attacks.
 ESL is only available for AD FS in Windows Server 2016.

 > [!NOTE]
-> This feature only works for the **extranet scenario** where the authentication requests come through the Web Application Proxy and only applies to **username and password authentication**.
+> This feature only works for the **extranet scenario** where authentication requests come through the Web Application Proxy and only applies to **username and password authentication**.

-## Advantages of Extranet Lockout
+## Advantages of Extranet Smart Lockout in AD FS 2016
-Extranet lockout provides the following key advantages:
+Extranet soft lockout in AD FS 2012 R2 provided the following key advantages:
-- It protects your user accounts from **brute force attacks** where an attacker tries to guess a user's password by continuously sending authentication requests.
-In this case, AD FS will lock out the malicious user account for extranet access
+- Protects your user accounts from **brute force attacks** in which an attacker tries to guess a user's password by continuously sending authentication requests and from **password spray attacks** where attackers attempt to use common passwords with many different accounts
-- It protects your user accounts from **malicious account lockout** where an attacker wants to lock out a user account by sending authentication requests with wrong passwords.
-In this case, although the user account will be locked out by AD FS for extranet access, the actual user account in AD is not locked out and the user can still access corporate resources within the organization.
+- Protects your user accounts from **Active Directory account lockout** from malicious authentication requests with wrong passwords.
+In this case, although the user account will be locked out for extranet access, the user can still login to AD from the corporate network.
 This is known as a **soft lockout**.

-## Advantages of Extranet Smart Lockout
-- takes advantage of all of the features of extranet lockout and extends these to the cloud.
-Azure AD tenants that use AD FS will be able to use ESL natively in AD FS in Windows Server 2016
+Extranet Smart Lockout builds on the advantages of extranet soft lockout by adding the following:
+- Protects your users from experiencing **extranet account lockout** from malicious authentication requests.
+Smart lockout will prevent potentially malicious requests from unfamiliar locations while allowing the real user to sign on from the extranet from familiar locations (locations from which the user has successfully logged in before).
-- has a log only mode so that you can log all of the activity without disabling any accounts
+- Has a log only mode so that the system can learn good and potentially malicious signon activity without disabling any accounts

-## Pre-requisites for Extranet Smart Lockout
+## Pre-requisites for Extranet Smart Lockout in AD FS 2016
-The following pre-requisites are required ESL with AD FS.
+The following pre-requisites are required for ESL with AD FS 2016.

 ### Install updates on all nodes in the farm
 First, ensure all Windows Server 2016 AD FS servers are up to date as of the June 2018 Windows Updates and that the AD FS 2016 farm is running at the 2016 farm behavior level.